MarkUgarov/maybe-this-will-help/java/testing/mockito.md

 `Mockito.verifyZeroInteractions(service);`

-to have mor nuances in your verifications.
+to have more nuances in your verifications.

-Also you can improve your mocking in certain situations by doing something like
+Also, you can improve your mocking in certain situations by doing something like

 ```java
  doReturn(false, true)